sjackman/abyss-activity/README.md

 Paste the sequence into the query box.
 Click BLAST.
 To what sequence is the best BLAST hit?

-	A: Cloning vector pTARBAC6, complete sequence
+> Cloning vector pTARBAC6, complete sequence

 What is the cause of this chimeric contig?

-	A: This contig contains the cloning vector as well as the human insert.
+> This contig contains the cloning vector as well as the human insert.

 Exercise 5: Align the contigs to the reference using BWA-SW
 ===========================================================